Icinga/icinga2/doc/7-icinga-template-library.md

 tcp_jail        | **Optional.** Hide output from TCP socket. tcp_maxbytes    | **Optional.** Close connection once more than this number of bytes are received. tcp_delay       | **Optional.** Seconds to wait between sending string and polling for response. tcp_certificate | **Optional.** Minimum number of days a certificate has to be valid.
-1st value is number of days for warning, 2nd is critical (if not specified: 0) - seperated by comma. tcp_ssl         | **Optional.** Use SSL for the connection.
+1st value is number of days for warning, 2nd is critical (if not specified: 0) -- separated by comma. tcp_ssl         | **Optional.** Use SSL for the connection.
 Defaults to false. tcp_wtime       | **Optional.** Response time to result in warning status (seconds). tcp_ctime       | **Optional.** Response time to result in critical status (seconds).